Ty-Code/Ty-Code/README.md

 ### Hi 👋
-## I'm a prospective full stack developer,
-## currently student at the HackYourFuture Coding School/Amsterdam
+## I'm a student at the HackYourFuture Coding School/Amsterdam

 - 🌱 I’m currently learning JavaScript.